Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Results

-We combine the results of the Bazin models of the SNIa, SNII, and SNIbc classes and plot the resultant ROC curve in Figure \ref{fig:ROC_curve_SNIaSNIISNIbc} and the AUC vs time in Figure \ref{fig:AUC_curve_SNIaSNIISNIbc}.
-The combined model performs very well at distinguishing all classes except for CARTs with high AUCs.
+In Figure \ref{fig:AUCPR_curve_SNIaSNIISNIbc} we plot the AUCPR vs time by recording the AUCPR for precision-recall curves made at every time-step.
+The combined model performs very well at distinguishing all classes except for CARTs with high AUCPRs.
 As noted in \citet{Muthukrishna19RAPID}, CARTs are difficult to distinguish from common SNe based only on the light curves.
+At 25 days after trigger, the AUCPR curves plateau at scores above 0.75 for most classes.
+While this is a good metric to measure the performance of our model, it is not obvious at what time after a transient's detection, and at what anomaly score threshold we should ideally follow up a transient.